What is Work from Home Employment?

 Who is the HT Group?

-We are an Austin-based company dedicated to providing staffing, recruiting, and executive search services to businesses and job seekers.
+We are a company dedicated to providing staffing, recruiting, and executive search services to businesses and job seekers.
 Our team will find businesses highly skilled, qualified candidates for their openings and will give job seekers a boost to find their dream job.

 Our recruiters have placed thousands of candidates in a variety of positions nationwide, and we want you to be next.
 Find a job with The HT Group today!
 If you are a business looking to expand your team, contact us!